-The Customers module represents your sales ledger.
+A Customers The Customers module represents your sales ledger.
 This is where you record details of the customers you sell goods or services to.

-This module represents your purchases ledger and is where you enter details of the suppliers you buy your materials and stock from.

-The Company module contains the Nominal Ledger option, which represents the main or general ledger used in accounting.
-This contains all of your accounts, including commonlyused accounts such as sales, purchases, assets, liabilities and VAT accounts.

-The Bank module represents your cash book and enables you to process payments from and receipts into the bank account.
+Suppliers This module represents your purchases ledger and is where you enter details of the suppliers you buy your materials and stock from.
+Company The Company module contains the Nominal Ledger option, which represents the main or general ledger used in accounting.
+This contains all of your accounts, including commonly-used accounts such as sales, purchases, assets, liabilities and VAT accounts.
+Bank The Bank module represents your cash book and enables you to process payments from and receipts into the bank account.
 You can also keep a track of petty cash and reconcile your bank account with your bank statement.

-The Products module enables you to set up records for your stock items, so that you can see what you have in stock and totals for what you have sold.
+Products The Products module enables you to set up records for your stock items, so that you can see what you have in stock and totals for what you have sold.

 In Sage 50 Accounts, these options are fully integrated.
 The following diagram shows how the main ledgers are integrated within Sage 50 Accounts:

-This means that the modules share common data: for example, if you enter a sales transaction as an invoice via Customers, Sage 50 Accounts automatically posts the details to the Nominal Ledger as well as to the Customer account, meaning that you don't need to reenter any information.
+This means that the modules share common data: for example, if you enter a sales transaction as an invoice using the Customers module, Sage 50 Accounts automatically posts the details to the Nominal Ledger as well as to the Customer account, meaning that you don't need to re-enter any information.
 When you record the customer's payment of the invoice in the Bank, Sage 50 Accounts reduces the balance on the Customer account and updates the Debtors account in the Nominal Ledger.

-How does Sage 50 Accounts deal with doubleentry?
+How does Sage 50 Accounts deal with double-entry?